 The process should be smooth, regardless of the drain method, especially if you’re using continuous drainage (also popular as hose drainage).

-If it’s your first time using a continuous drain dehumidifier or even if you’ve used one before but are currently experiencing a draining problem, you’ve come to the right place.
+If it’s your first time using a continuous drain dehumidifier or even if you’ve used one before but are currently experiencing a draining problem or when thehumidifier is running and not collecting water, you’ve come to the right place.

 Setting Up Continuous Drainage